Dynamics and Rheology of Ring-Linear Blend Semidilute Solutions in Extensional Flow: Modeling and Molecular Simulations: Discussion

 \subsubsection{Neutral direction gradients and tank-treading}

-In both the overstretching and tumbling cases, we see that the ring is slightly stretched in the $z$-direction, which is neutral to flow.
+In both the overstretching and tumbling cases, we see that the ring is slightly stretched in the flow-neutral $z$-direction.
 This is not unexpected, as previous simulations have shown that the coupling of chain architecture and intramolecular HI in rings drives the chain to an open loop conformation. \cite{hsiao2016ring} The stretching of the ring is the cause of the mild coil-stretch transition and delay in critical Weissenberg number as compared to linear polymers.
 In the semidilute case, this may be complicated by the screening of HI, which causes rings to compress in the neutral direction as seen in dilute freely draining simulations. \cite{hsiao2016ring} Alternatively, the concentration gradients which lead to the mixed flows seen in the extension-compression plane in Figs. \ref{fig:hi_hs} and \ref{fig:hi_tumble} could introduce flow gradients in the neutral direction which are absent in the dilute case.

-In Fig \ref{fig:hi_tt}, we highlight a case where the ring is observed to `tank-tread', meaning the ring rotates along its contour while remaining stretched in the flow direction.
+We find that flow gradients in the neutral direction lead to ring retraction even when the flow the $xy$-plane remains primarily planar extensional.
+In Fig. \ref{fig:hi_tt}, we highlight a case where the ring retracts and partially `tank-treads', meaning the ring rotates along its contour while remaining stretched in the flow direction.
 We include a simulation movie in the Supplemental Information.
-Tank-treading has been reported for dilute rings in shear flow, where the driving force for rotation is the shear gradient on ring polymers adopting elliptical conformations in the flow-gradient plane. \cite{chen2013tumbling} Due to the deformability of the chain and thermal fluctuations, tank-treading in rings is not continuous but coexists with the tumbling motions first observed in linear polymers.
-For high $\textrm{Wi}$, clear instances of tank-treading were resolved via an angular autocorrelation function, and a scaling with $\textrm{Wi}$ was found. \cite{chen2013tumbling} In this work, the dynamics are markedly different.
+Tank-treading has been reported for dilute rings in shear flow, where the driving force for rotation is the shear gradient on ring polymers adopting elliptical conformations in the flow-gradient plane. \cite{chen2013tumbling} In this work, the dynamics are markedly different.
 The applied flow is planar extensional, such that there is no component of rotation and the ring is compressed in the $y$ direction.
 The tank-treading motion can emerge only due to a combination of intramolecular HI driving the ring open in the neutral direction and intermolecular HI introducing a driving force for rotation.